 Once you have your filter live, keep in mind that it will only filter the data from this point forward.
 It does not retrospectively filter the visits out.

 Whilst here you may wish to filter out your own traffic which can skew statistics by blocking your own IP address with another filter.
 You may also need to keep an eye out for other spammy referral domains that are skewing your statistics and preferably block them from entering your website.
-A guide on referral spam can be found here.

 For more hints and tips, please see the comments posted, feel free to post a comment or contact us for dedicated Google Analytics Consultancy.